mrdbourke/simple-local-rag/README.md

 - [ ] Add extensions to README
 - [ ] Record video of code writing/walkthrough

+## Getting Started

+Two main options:
+1. If you have a local NVIDIA GPU with 5GB+ VRAM, follow the steps below to have this pipeline run locally on your machine.
+2. If you don’t have a local NVIDIA GPU, you can follow along in Google Colab and have it run on a NVIDIA GPU there.

+## Prerequisites

+- Comfortable writing Python code.
+- 1-2 beginner machine learning/deep learning courses.
+- Familiarity with PyTorch, see my [beginner PyTorch video](https://youtu.be/Z_ikDlimN6A?si=NIkrslkvHaNdlYgx) for more.

 ## Setup

 Note: Tested in Python 3.11, running on Windows 11 with a NVIDIA RTX 4090 with CUDA 12.1.